creativescala/creative-scala/src/pages/setup/background.md

 We'll learn more about what the compiler can check and what it can't in the rest of this book.

 When we said the compiler translates the code is something the computer can run, this is not the complete truth in the case of Scala.
-The output of the compiler is something called bytecode, and another program, called the Java Virtual Machine (JVM), runs this code[^complications].
+The output of the compiler is something called bytecode, and another program, called the Java Virtual Machine (JVM), runs this code@:fnref(complications).

 ### Integrated Development Environments